Optimal control strategy for collisional Brownian engines: Comparison with other strategies

-Several driving protocols for Brownian engines have been examined in the recent literature.
-Although overdamped dynamics have been more extensively addressed \cite{filho1,mamede2022,harunariasy,angel,Noa1}, it has recently been shown that underdamped systems can exhibit resonant effects that markedly boost performance \cite{forao1}, achieving power and efficiency beyond those attainable in the overdamped regime.
+\GF{This section aims to use the OS derived in Sec.~\ref{three} as an upper bound to quantify the performance gap between the theoretical limit and (realistic) conventional strategies, which have been the subject of extensive recent study}.
+Although \GF{protocols} in the overdamped regime have been more widely investigated \cite{filho1,mamede2022,harunariasy,angel,Noa1}, it has recently been shown that underdamped systems can exhibit resonant effects that markedly boost performance \cite{forao1}, achieving power and efficiency beyond those attainable in the overdamped regime.
 Specifically, resonances occur when

 Within this context, the most commonly studied drivings are (time) constant, linear, and periodic protocols.
-Among these, the constant protocol stands out for consistently delivering the best quantitative results, which is why we adopt it as our primary benchmark.
+Among these, \GF{previous works \cite{forao1} suggest that} the constant protocol \GF{(in the underdamped regime)} stands out for consistently delivering the best quantitative results, which is why we adopt it as our primary benchmark.
 Linear and periodic drivings lead to qualitatively similar behaviors and are therefore discussed only briefly.
 We also include a few remarks on the performance of overdamped systems for comparison.
 The main analytical expressions for the protocols, as well as for both the underdamped and overdamped regimes, are provided in Appendix~\ref{appendixunder} and Appendix~\ref{appendixover}, respectively.
 To ensure a fair and physically grounded comparison, all performance indicators are evaluated at maximum power, as defined in Eq.~(\ref{maxi_f2}).
 For the numerical values, we choose experimentally realistic parameters inspired by previous studies on Brownian engines \cite{martinez2016brownian,Duet}: $T = 300\rm{\,K}$, $\gamma \approx 10^{-20}\text{s}^{-1}$, $k \approx \text{pN/$\mu$m}$, $m \approx 10^{-18}\text{kg}$, $\tau \approx 1\text{$\mu$s}$ and $f_i \approx 1\,\text{fN}$, which correspond to typical velocities around $v \approx 1\,\text{cm/s}$.